It’s 2019. If you manage any kind of website property, chances are that you created it to provide a service or

 A “blog” is a website or portion of a website that publishes information about a specific topic, or range of topics relative to that industry.
-There are blogs on just about every subject that the human mind can conjure, and some blogs seem to be written by visitors from other worlds!
-If you can imagine it, there is a blog about it.
+There are blogs on just about every subject that the human mind can imagine.
+If you have a question, you can be certain that there is a blog or two about it.

-Blogs range from ideas, how-to guides, FAQ’s, city guides, hobby projects created by people with passing interest to professional grade literature and journalism put out by the very best in those professions.
+Blogs range from ideas, how-to guides, FAQ’s, city guides, hobby projects created by people with passing interest to professional grade literature, journalism put out by the very best in those professions and more.
 There’s no barrier to entry for creating a blog.
-Anybody can do it, and everybody does!
+Anybody can do it!

 The Rise of the Search Engine Machine Mind

 Keyword padding (also known as keyword stuffing) was one of the first SEO techniques ever created.
 If you were publishing – say a fruit blog – writing the phrase “banana banana banana” over and over again all over your blog would indicate to the search engines your blog was about fruit.
 You could rise in the rankings just by putting the names of fruit all over your web pages.